-The Albany Port complies with the Western Australian Port Authorities Act 1999, and the Environmental Protection Act 1986, which requires it to protect the environment of the port and minimise the impact of port activities on that environment.
-Through its Environmental Management Plan and Environmental Policy the port ensures that all reasonable steps are taken to minimise the impact on the harbour.
+Under both the WA Port Authorities Act 1999 and the Environmental Protection Act 1986, the Albany Port is required to protect the environment of the port and minimise the impact of port activities on that environment.
+Through its Environmental Management Plan and Environmental Policy, the Port ensures that all reasonable steps are taken to minimise the impact on the harbour.

 Yes.
-It covers all aspects of the ports operations and outlines the development standards with which leaseholders must comply.
-The plan ensures that environmental factors such as noise, dust and storm water issues are considered as part of all decision-making and development at the port.
+The Port's EMP covers all aspects of the ports operations and outlines the development standards with which leaseholders must comply.
+The plan ensures that environmental factors such as noise, dust and stormwater are considered in port planning, development and operation.
+Y

-Leaseholders and operators at the port have lease and license agreements which specify that all relevant environmental and occupational health and safety legislation must be complied with.
-If leaseholders or operators are found to be in breach of these conditions, action can be taken by the port.
+Leaseholders and operators at the Port have lease and license agreements which specify that all relevant environmental, occupational health and safety legislation must be complied with.
+If found to be in breach of these conditions, action can be taken by the Port as well as other environmental regulators such as the Department of Environment and Conservation.

 Return to top of page